 Not included in your delivery

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce. • Dice potatoes into ½-inch pieces.
+Wash and dry produce. • Dice potatoes into ½-inch pieces.
+Peel and mince or grate garlic.
 Trim and halve Brussels sprouts lengthwise.
-Halve, peel, and mince shallot until you have 2 TBSP (3 TBSP for 4 servings).
-Strip rosemary leaves from stems; mince leaves until you have 1 tsp (2 tsp for 4).
-Peel and mince or grate garlic.
+Strip rosemary leaves from stems; mince leaves until you have 1 tsp (2 tsp for 4 servings).
+Halve, peel, and mince shallot until you have 2 TBSP (3 TBSP for 4).

 • Place potatoes in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes.
-Reserve ½ cup potato cooking liquid; drain. • Melt 2 TBSP butter (4 TBSP for 4 servings) in empty pot over medium heat.
-Add garlic; cook until fragrant, 30 seconds.
-Add potatoes and sour cream; mash until smooth, adding splashes of reserved cooking liquid as needed.
+Bring to a boil and cook until tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain. • Melt 2 TBSP butter (4 TBSP for 4 servings) in empty pot over medium heat.
+Add garlic; cook until fragrant, 30 seconds. • Add drained potatoes and sour cream; mash until smooth, adding splashes of reserved potato cooking liquid as needed.
 Season with salt and pepper.

 • While potatoes cook, heat a drizzle of olive oil in a medium, preferably nonstick, pan over medium-high heat.
-Add panko and season with salt and pepper.
-Cook, stirring often, until golden brown, 3-5 minutes.
-Turn off heat; transfer panko to a medium bowl.
+Add panko; season with salt and pepper.
+Cook, stirring often, until golden brown, 3-5 minutes. • Turn off heat; transfer panko to a medium bowl.
 Wipe out pan.

 • Toss Brussels sprouts on a baking sheet with a large drizzle of olive oil, salt, and pepper.
-Roast on top rack until browned and crispy, 15-20 minutes. • Add to bowl with toasted panko; toss to combine.
+Roast on top rack until browned and crispy, 15-20 minutes. • Carefully transfer to bowl with toasted panko; toss to combine.
 Season with half the minced rosemary, salt, and pepper.